 This course provides an introduction to the clinical side of medical assisting.
 Preliminary steps that must be taken before working with patients are covered, such as organizing the office, lab, and examination areas, and assisting with patient assessment.
-Students are also introduced to the steps to follow to aid both the physician and the patient during various medical examinations.
-Prerequisite: MED115, MED116, MED125
+Students

 MED210 - Medical Assisting Phlebotomy & Laboratory Procedures 3 credits